KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Last tested:** <VersionHl date="2020-12-07" />

 **Findings:**
-Can Lions Roar, 4TS, dragon's Bane, Raven's Bow increase reaction dmg?
+Can Lions Roar, 4TS, dragon's Bane, Raven's Bow increase reaction DMG?

 * The answer is no, for Transformative reactions
 * But yes for Amplifying reactions \(melt and Vaporize\)